What happens at puppy training classes?

 If your pup does not learn obedience, he or she will not be under control, which could be dangerous for them and for others as they grow into a full-sized dog.

 You are responsible for ensuring your pet does not harm others, so this is an important duty as a dog owner.
-Don’t forget to check whether your dog insurance covers you for harm caused by your pet.
+Don’t forget to check whether your dog insurance policy covers you for harm caused by your pet.

 Tolerance of handling